 One of the oldest buildings on the present campus is Howard W. Jones Hall, a limestone structure of conventional Tudor style on the northwest corner of Wick and Lincoln avenues.
 Built in 1931 and long the institution's "main building," it was renamed in 1967 to honor the man whose energy and acumen, during his 36 years as president, brought an embryonic college to membership in the state university system.

 The structure was enlarged in 1949 by the addition of the C.J.
 Strouss Memorial Auditorium, named for the then president of the Strouss-Hirshberg Company, a friend and trustee of the University.
 In 1978 the interior was completely remodeled to accommodate administrative offices.
-Jones Hall currently houses the Offices of Student Success, Payroll, Accounting, Enrollment Management, Records, the Center for International Studies and Programs, Associate Degree and Technical Preparation Programs, and Office of Diversity and Multicultural Affairs
+Jones Hall currently houses the Division of Student Success, Payroll, Controller's Office, Enrollment Management, International Programs, Multicultural Affairs, Upward Bound/Scope/Academic Achievers, Procurement Services.
+Accounts Payable/Purchasing, Associate Provost Student Success, and division of Academic Affairs.

 Kilcawley Center is the community center of the University.
 The Center's facilities and services include numerous dining rooms with a variety of diversified food service programs, lounges, 19 conference and multi-purpose rooms, ATM machine, graphic services, candy counter, copy services, stage and entertainment areas, and a billiards recreation area, as well as a FAX service, campus locker rentals, the University's lost and found, and the Center's reservations and conference services office.
 Kilcawley Center also includes a computer/word processing access center, campus information center, catering offices, Career and Academic Advising, Disability Services, Student Conduct, Student Counseling Services, Student Media, Student Outreach and Support, Vice President for Student Affairs office, and the Center's staff offices.
-Student organization mailboxes, Student Government, and student organizations are located in Kilcawley, as is the Center for Student Progress and Career Services.
+Student Activities, Student Government, and student organizations/mailboxes are located in west end of Kilcawley, as is the Center for Student Progress.

-The Lincoln Building houses the Department of Mathematics and Statistics, the Math Assistance Center, and the offices of distance education and Metro Credit, as well as 14 classrooms and 3 laboratories, and 82 faculty and staff offices.
+The Lincoln Building houses the Department of Mathematics and Statistics, the Math Assistance Center, and the offices of distance education and the Office of College Access & Transtition, as well as 14 classrooms and 3 laboratories, and 82 faculty and staff offices.